jarilaitinen/countdown/readme.md

 - Find all possible solutions to the generated puzzle; eliminate impossible puzzles.
 Show alternate solutions after quit or solve.
 - Give an option for hint after a failed attempt (in the format of two operands + operator from a valid solution)
 - Make a slightly fancier UI
-- Perhaps allow for a user name and track solve time and number of attempts... maybe allow exporting these details to CSV?
+- Perhaps allow for a user name and timer to track solve time and number of attempts... allow exporting these details to CSV
+- Optional Clock Mode with animated clock and time limit for the masochistic

 ## Changelog